fabge/llm-azure/README.md

 dirname "$(llm logs path)"
 ```

 The `model_id` is the name LLM will use for the model.
-The `deployment_name` is the name which needs to be passed to the API - this might differ from the `model_id`, especially if the `model_id` could potentially clash with other installed models.
+The `model_name` is the name which needs to be passed to the API - this might differ from the `model_id`, especially if `model_id` could potentially clash with other installed models.